 Enable the NRPPa MEASUREMENT ACTIVATION message to activate/deactivate preconfigured PRS processing windows.

 If agreed, adopt TPs of 38.305, 38.321, 38.331, 37.355 in R2-2205764 as baseline.
 Send LS to RAN1 and RAN3 for confirmation.

+Proposal 12: Regarding UE capability of PPW, UE only needs to report whether PPW is supported or not to LMF.

 Proposal 13: Support UE to deactivate PPW via UL RRC message, i.e., in UEPositioningAssistanceInfo.